scarista/scarista.github.io/content/music/acoustic/index.md

 © Alex Matheson 1986

-**Notes**

-This is of the same vintage as Another Day, having originally been recorded in 1987.
-I used the same tools to digitise it but this one took a little more work.
+_This is of the same vintage as Another Day, having originally been recorded in 1987.
+I used the same tools to digitise it but this one took a little more work._

-The tracking was a bit off so I had to speed it up a tad after denoising it.
-Then I decided that it was way too long in its original form having an overlong intro and middle section that didn’t really add anything – instrumental breaks in acoustic numbers aren’t always the best idea.
+_The tracking was a bit off so I had to speed it up a tad after denoising it.
+Then I decided that it was way too long in its original form having an overlong intro and middle section that didn’t really add anything – instrumental breaks in acoustic numbers aren’t always the best idea._

-So, it has been slashed from a monstrous 4m 57s down to a much more manageable and (dare I say listenable) 3m 36s.
-It also had to be brightened up a bit as the original recording was quite muddy.
+_So, it has been slashed from a monstrous 4m 57s down to a much more manageable and (dare I say listenable) 3m 36s.
+It also had to be brightened up a bit as the original recording was quite muddy._

 ## This Is Rock And Roll